mkalam-alami/jsx-pistols/README.md

 TypeScript and JSX as web templates, for NodeJS.

-* Importing your app sources & typings from your templates
+* Freely import arbitrary sources & typings from your templates
 * Express support
 * Template caching
-* Hot reload support
+* Hot reload in development mode
+* Asynchronous rendering

 Under the hood, this is just a thin wrapper for [preact-render-to-string](https://www.npmjs.com/package/preact-render-to-string) and [Babel](https://babeljs.io/).